 An established endpoint beyond which physicians or other health care suppliers that don’t accept assignment are permitted to charge for a covered service.
-The limiting charge is 15% above the amount that Medicare has approved for a specific service, and paying it is the responsibility of the Medicare beneficiary unless they have purchased a Medigap policy that pays the excess.
+The limiting charge is 15% above the amount that Medicare has approved for a specific service, and it is your responsibility to pay unless you have purchased a Medigap policy that pays the excess charge.
 Only some services have a limiting charge.
 Equipment and supplies do not have one.
 The limiting charge does not apply to in-network Medicare Advantage Plan coverage.

 A program that is jointly operated through the federal and state governments to cover health care costs for people who are either low income or who have limited resources.
 Individuals who qualify for both Medicaid and Medicare generally have most of their medical costs covered.

 Medicare Advantage (see Medicare Part C)

 Medicare Advantage plans are contracted and approved by Medicare, and are required to offer the same benefits as provided by Original Medicare Part A and Part B. MA Plans are able to use their own coverage restrictions, rules, and costs as approved by Medicare.
 In many cases Medicare Advantage plans will incorporate additional coverage such as prescription drugs, routine vision or dental care, hearing checkups, and wellness programs.
 To opt into a Medicare Advantage plan, you must first have Original Medicare Part A and Part B. and must live in the service area where the Medicare Advantage plan is offered.

 Medicare Part A

 Medicare is a federal health insurance program administered by the Centers for Medicare and Medicaid Services, with enrollment handled by Social Security.
-It benefits those who are 65 or older, as well as for people with end-stage renal disease and some young people with disabilities.
+It benefits those who are 65 or older, as well as people with end-stage renal disease and some younger people with disabilities.
 Part A (hospital insurance) refers to coverage provided for inpatient hospital stays, as well as hospice care, skilled nursing facility care, and some home health care.